openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

   **History**:

   * On 1 Dec 2015, the "audit" value was reintroduced.
-This value now identifies learners who do choose an enrollment option that is not certificate-eligible.
+This value now identifies learners who choose an enrollment option that is not certificate eligible.

   * On 23 Oct 2014, the "audit" value was deprecated.